alexlongshaw/alexlongshaw.github.io/_posts/2016-05-27-set-up-aws-certificate-manager-with-nginx.md

 The SSL certificate should now be available on your website, but we need to do some configuring before it’s ready to run on your production servers.

 As we added SSL to the load balancer, not our instance, we don’t have to deal with configuring keys or listening on a new port.
 As far as the web server is concerned we’re still running under HTTP which comes with it’s own problems.
-Luckily AWS are one step ahead and have a (header we can use)[https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/x-forwarded-headers.html] for this purpose.
+Luckily AWS are one step ahead and have a (header we can use)[https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/x-forwarded-headers.html]{:target="_blank" rel="noopener"} for this purpose.

 ```
 server {